-The historical European settlement of the north shore of Lake Ontario began in 1793 when John Graves Simcoe established the town of York.
+The European colonial settlement of the north shore of Lake Ontario began in 1793 when John Graves Simcoe established the town of York.
 The early settlement was focussed on the Military Reserve near Fort York and around the area of present-day Front and Jarvis (Guillet 1946).
 The Township of Toronto, South was originally part of the much larger Home District which included York, Simcoe, Ontario, Peel and other Counties.
 Peel County was not separated until 1865 by which time it was largely settled (Lynch 1874).
 Toronto Township South was first surveyed by Samuel Wilmot in 1806.
-The nearest historical community was called Brittania 3-km to the north at Britannia Road and Hurontario Street.
-Eglinton Avenue was utilized as a historic settlement road and was formerly known as Baseline Road.
+The nearest historical community was called Brittania three kilometres to the north at Britannia Road and Hurontario Street.
+Eglinton Avenue was utilised as a historic settlement road and was formerly known as Baseline Road.
+Hurontario Street was surveyed in 1818 as a route from Port Credit to Collingwood and was also known as Center Street.
+Hurontario Street became Highway 10 in the 1920s but was transferred to the City of Mississauga in 1970.